Ventilation - Yleistä

 Workspaces that are prone to airborne impurities or high temperatures usually require a mechanical ventilation system to ensure adequate airflow and healthy indoor air.

-Mechanical ventilation systems must be serviced regularly
+Ventilation system must be serviced regularly

 Ventilation - Lainsäädäntö